 Data Reveals Unprecedented Trauma for Many Families Due to the Widespread Effects of the Coronavirus

-INDIANAPOLIS, IN — Hoosier households performed well on (insert topic above), but is falling short on steady employment through pandemic, heightening racial disparities, according to Kids, Families and COVID-19: Pandemic Pain Points and a Roadmap for Recovery, a 50-state report of recent household data developed by the Annie E. Casey Foundation analyzing how families are faring during the COVID-19 crisis.
+INDIANAPOLIS, IN — Hoosier households performed well with on the amount of homes who have access to internet for education, but is falling short on steady employment through pandemic, heightening racial disparities, according to Kids, Families and COVID-19: Pandemic Pain Points and a Roadmap for Recovery, a 50-state report of recent household data developed by the Annie E. Casey Foundation analyzing how families are faring during the COVID-19 crisis.

 This KIDS COUNT report examined data from weekly surveys conducted by the U.S. Census Bureau that demonstrate how families across the country are challenged to meet basic needs during this global public health crisis while managing school, work and mental health.
 The Foundation finds that the concurrent health and economic crises are exacerbating trends that show vulnerable families are unable to fulfill basic needs.

 According to the report, around 50 percent of Hoosier adults living in households with children have lost employment income during the pandemic.
 More recently Hispanic households with children (58%) have lost income during this time as compared to the state average of 50% of families experiencing financial loss.
 Additionally, 51% of Black families and 49% of White families have experienced lost income.

 “With the unpreceded struggles Hoosier homes are facing due to COVID-19, we must work together to improve the conditions that foster the success of all children and work to understand the significant disparities that exist” said Tami Silverman, president and CEO of Indiana Youth Institute.

 The report shows how urgent state and federal intervention is to the health and well-being of families with children.